-The mission of the House Democracy Partnership is to promote responsive, effective government and strengthen democratic institutions by assisting legislatures in emerging democracies.
+The mission of the House Democracy Partnership is to work with countries around the world to promote responsive, effective government, and strengthen democratic institutions.
 Central to our work is peer-to-peer cooperation to build technical expertise in partner legislatures that will enhance accountability, transparency, legislative independence, access to information, and government oversight.

 Areas of Cooperation